Interplay of symmetry breaking and deconfinement in 3D quantum vertex models

 where $\frac{\cosh 6\mathcal{J}}{\cosh 2\mathcal{J}} = u$.
 The full partition function is therefore

-One can convert the $\cosh$ to an exponential by adding a ghost spin $\tau$ at the center of each cube (i.e. on the vertices of the dual lattice); this gives the partition function

-where $p$ denotes the pyramid formed from the four spins surrounding a dimer and the ghost spin (see Figure \ref{fig:octahedra}[b]).
+where in the second equality we converted the $\cosh$ to an exponential by adding a new `ghost' spin $\tau$ at the center of each cube on the dual lattice; the subscript $p$ denotes a pyramid formed from four spins identifying a dimer and a ghost spin (see Figure \ref{fig:octahedra}[b]).

-First note the standard $\mathbb{Z}_2$ gauge symmetry $P = \prod_{i \in v} X_i = X_1X_2X_3X_4X_5X_6$ is easily seen, where $X_i$ is the spin flip operator conjugate to $s_i$, and $i \in v$ denotes spins $s_i$ on the edges connected to site $v$ on the cubic lattice in Fig.~\ref{fig:octahedra}[b] (shown as blue dots).
-Moreover, the gauge theory is enriched with a global $\mathbb{Z}_2$ symmetry due to the ghost spin $\tau_p$ placed on the tip of the pyramid $p$.
-This additional global symmetry is associated with two physical ground states (modulo gauge transformations) corresponding to $d_i = 1, \tau_i = 1$ and $d_i = -1, \tau_i = -1$.
-The global transformation $d_i \to -d_i$ requires flipping some subset of the $s$ spins (see Supplementary material for detail).
-As a result, an unusual aspect of this gauge theory is that it exhibits an ``even-odd'' behavior: the scaling of the Wilson loop $W_C = \left\langle\prod_{i \in C} s_i\right\rangle$ depends on whether $C$ encloses an even or an odd number of plaquettes, the latter being charged under the global $\mathbb{Z}_2$ symmetry.
-In the thermodynamic limit, both even and odd Wilson loops obey a perimeter law behavior at large $\mathcal{J}$, a consequence of simultaneous deconfinement and breaking of the global $\mathbb{Z}_2$ symmetry (see the Supplementary).
-Because the odd Wilson loop is charged under the global symmetry, it is zero in the small $\mathcal{J}$ limit while the even Wilson loop obeys an area law.
-Furthermore, since small odd Wilson loops correspond to local order parameters, the ordering transition is detected by odd Wilson loops of any size.
-As numerics indicate a single phase transition, both even and odd Wilson loops probe this transition.
+First, the standard $\mathbb{Z}_2$ gauge symmetry $P = \prod_{i \in v} X_i = X_1X_2X_3X_4X_5X_6$ is easily seen, where $X_i$ is the spin flip operator acting on $s_i$, and $i \in v$ denotes spins $s_i$ on the edges connected to site $v$, see Fig.~\ref{fig:octahedra}[b] (shown as blue dots).
+Moreover, the gauge theory is enriched with a global $\mathbb{Z}_2$ symmetry corresponding to the operator mapping $d_i \to -d_i$ and $\tau_i \to -\tau_i$ (the global transformation $d_i \to -d_i$ requires flipping some subset of the $s$ spins, see Supplementary Material~\cite{si}).
+As a result, an unusual aspect of this gauge theory is that the scaling of the Wilson loop $W_C = \left\langle\prod_{i \in C} s_i\right\rangle$ exhibits what we call an `even-odd' behavior.
+At large $\mathcal{J}$ the Wilson loops obey a perimeter law behavior, a consequence of simultaneous deconfinement and breaking of the global $\mathbb{Z}_2$ symmetry.
+When $\mathcal{J}$ is small, Wilson loops enclosing an $\emph{even}$ number of plaquettes obeys an area law, while Wilson loops enclosing an $\emph{odd}$ number of plaquettes are zero.
+This follows because odd Wilson loops are charged under the global symmetry while even Wilson loops are not.